gaetanomatonti/swift-design-tokens/README.md

 ```

 Using the manifest above, the `generate` command will generate `SwiftUI`, and `UIKit` source code for the color tokens in the `Output/Colors/` directory.
 It will also generate source code (default) for the `dimension` tokens in the `Output/Dimensions/` directory.

+Some tokens also support different formats for the generated source code [output](Documentation/Output.md).